Cmastris/ecommerce-pern-app/README.md

 ### Why did you build this?
 This is one of the practice projects that I completed as part of the Codecademy Full-Stack Engineer career path.
+Later, I used this project to practice implementing TypeScript (converted from the existing JavaScript).

 I planned and built it almost entirely independently; only the key requirements (core functionality and technologies) and a few links to documentation were provided.
 Some aspects were definitely challenging, requiring a lot of reading through documentation and Stack Overflow!